MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 ### Auto shift

 By default, the keyboard will always start in a shift state.
 So the end user can start typing and not worry about capitalization.
-The shift will automatically toggle to lower case after the first lettre is typed, then go back to capitalization right after a `-` character.
+The shift will automatically toggle to lower case after the first letter is typed, and automatically go back to capitalization right after a `-` character.

 You can lock this feature and force the keyboard into lower or upper case if needed by defining a `forceLowerCase` or `forceUpperCase` property on the appropriate `text` input.
 Note that the end user can still toggle in upper or lower case by simply pressing the shift key.